LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Experiment

-For the synthetic data, we randomly crop 2,124 patches from the validation sets of DIV2K~\cite{DIV2K} and LSDIR~\cite{LSDIR}.
+We evaluate our approach against several state-of-the-art diffusion-based methods, including ResShift (\cite{Resshift}), StableSR (\cite{StableSR}), SinSR (\cite{SinSR}), DiffBIR (\cite{DiffBIR}), SeeSR (\cite{SeeSR}), SUPIR (\cite{SUPIR}), and DreamClear (\cite{DreamClear}).
+Following many existing works (\cite{StableSR,SeeSR,DreamClear,SUPIR}), experiments are conducted on both synthetic and real-world benchmark datasets.
+For the synthetic data, we randomly crop 2,124 patches from the validation sets of DIV2K (\cite{DIV2K_and_Flickr2K}) and LSDIR (\cite{LSDIR}).
 For DIV2K, we use the five original degradation types: bicubic, unknown, mild, difficult, and wild.
 LSDIR-Val is generated by applying the same degradation pipeline used during training.
-For the real-world data, we adopt center-cropped images from RealSR~\cite{RealSR}, DRealSR~\cite{DRealSR} as used in~\cite{SeeSR} and RealLQ250~\cite{DreamClear}.
-All evaluations are performed at a resolution of $1024 \times 1024$.
+For the real-world data, we adopt center-cropped images from RealSR (\cite{RealSR}), DRealSR (\cite{DRealSR}) as used in (\cite{SeeSR}) and RealLQ250 (\cite{DreamClear}).
+All evaluations are performed at a resolution of $1024 \times 1024$, with all super-resolution methods using an upscale factor of 4.